-3.1.2.1 The Director of International and Off-Campus Education is responsible for the administration of semester and year-long abroad programs, arranging information sessions, and advising students with an interest in studying abroad.
-[Added 2005; Rev. 2008]

-3.1.2.2 The Director of the College Writing Center oversees the College Writing Program that provides support for faculty members through workshops on writing and writing pedagogy, leads the assessment of writing across the curriculum, and trains and supervises student writing associates.
-[Added 2018]

-3.1.2.3 The Director of the Landis Center for Community Engagement leads a team that supports community-engaged teaching, learning, and scholarship by students and faculty members and fosters college-community partnerships for students, faculty and staff.
-[Added 2018]

-3.1.3 The Dean of Advising and Co-Curricular Programs oversees academic advising and support, as well as the integration of academic and residential experiences for students.
+- 3.1.2.1 The Director of International and Off-Campus Education oversees the team responsible for the administration of credit-bearing off-campus programs; College-sponsored faculty/staff and non-credit-bearing student international travel registration; and administration of the Assante Carrasco Fund for Honors Thesis Research Travel.
+Program administration includes pre-departure preparation, support of participants while abroad, program assessment, and support and programming for returning students.
+[Added 2005; Rev. 2008, 2023] - 3.1.2.2 The Director of the College Writing Center oversees the College Writing Program that provides support for faculty members through workshops on writing and writing pedagogy, leads the assessment of writing across the curriculum, and trains and supervises student writing associates.
+[Added 2018] - 3.1.2.3 The Director of the Landis Center for Community Engagement leads a team that supports community-engaged teaching, learning, and scholarship by students and faculty members and fosters college-community partnerships for students, faculty and staff.
+[Added 2018] - 3.1.3 The Dean of Advising and Co-Curricular Programs oversees academic advising and support, as well as the integration of academic and residential experiences for students.
 Accordingly, the Dean supervises the staff of the Academic Resource Hub, class deans, and the Associate Dean for Scholarships and Fellowships.
 The Dean coordinates health professions advising and pre-declared faculty advising.
 Among the programs in which the Dean plays a pivotal role are the Marquis Scholars, the McKelvy Scholars, Forensics, POSSE, and First-Year Orientation.
-[Added 2014, Rev. 2018, 2019]

-3.1.3.1 The Associate Dean of Advising serves as the Class Dean for all declared students (juniors and seniors), administers the academic procedures for academic integrity cases, and provides administrative support for students' law school application process.
-[Rev. 1985, 1994, 1996, 1997, 1998, 2001, 06-33, 2013, 2016, 2017, 2018, 2020]

-3.1.3.2 The Associate Dean of Advising/Director of the Academic Resource Hub serves as the Class Dean for sophomores and facilitates transfer orientation, declaration of major, and January Interim session with the Office of the Registrar.
-In addition, the Associate Dean supervises the academic support programs provided in the Academic Resource Hub.
-[Rev. 2014, 2016, 2018]

-3.1.3.3 The Associate Dean for Fellowships and Scholarships is responsible for providing administrative support for national and international fellowships and scholarships.
-[Rev. 1985, 1994, 1996, 1997, 1998, 2001, 06-33, 2013, 2018]

-3.1.3.4 The Class Dean/Fellowships Advisor serves as the Class Dean for the first year class, facilitates first year registration with the Registrar's Office, and oversees the PARDner program.
-The Class Dean also works with students interested in fellowship and assists the Associate Dean with disseminating information in that area.
-[Added 2010, Rev. 2016]

-3.1.4 The Dean of Libraries oversees the libraries' mission to support the teaching, learning, and scholarship of faculty and students by making available and useful the record of human knowledge and creativity.
-[Rev. 1997, 2001, 2005, 2006, 2011]

-3.1.4.1 The College Archivist systematizes the storage and the disposal of inactive records and selects and prepares for permanent housing of materials of historic value.
-[Added 1987]

-3.1.5 The Registrar keeps records of the scholastic work and standing of the students as directed by the Faculty and prepares schedules giving times and places of classes and of final examinations.
+[Added 2014, Rev. 2018, 2019] - 3.1.4 The Dean of Libraries oversees the libraries' mission to support the teaching, learning, and scholarship of faculty and students by making available and useful the record of human knowledge and creativity.
+[Rev. 1997, 2001, 2005, 2006, 2011] - 3.1.4.1 The College Archivist systematizes the storage and the disposal of inactive records and selects and prepares for permanent housing of materials of historic value.
+[Added 1987] - 3.1.5 The Registrar keeps records of the scholastic work and standing of the students as directed by the Faculty and prepares schedules giving times and places of classes and of final examinations.
 The Registrar conducts the registration of students, issues records as required, and is responsible for scheduling the use of College classroom facilities.
 [Rev. 1986, 2009]